Ry-ot/Ryot/crates/ryot/README.md

 It is currently in early development and is not yet ready for use.

-Ryot is design to integrate with OpenTibia concepts, facilitating the creation of games that intend to use CIP-like contents/assets formats, as well as some game mechanics.
+Ryot is design to integrate with OpenTibia concepts, facilitating the creation of games that intend to use Tibia-like contents/assets formats, as well as some game mechanics.

 It provides a major component: